How to Apply

 - Feb.
 10, 2023 - Application deadline for Maternelle students

 - Feb.
 25, 2023 - Group assessment for Maternelle applicants

 - Feb.
 25, 2023 - Application deadline for Financial Aid through AEFE for French nationals

 - Feb.
 28, 2023 - Application deadline for students in grade 1 and up.

 - Feb.
 28, 2023 - Financial Aid through SSS by NAIS

-Applications received after the first round of admissions will be reviewed on a rolling basis and students will be accepted depending on the number of spots available in each grade.
+We welcome applications after the first round of admissions and will review on a rolling basis.
+Qualified students will be accepted based on availability in each grade.

 - No prior knowledge of French is required to enter grades Preschool through Grade 3.

-- Children entering Preschool must be 30 month-olds and toilet-trained.
+- Children entering Preschool must be 30 month-olds.
 Children turning 4 by September 30 are placed in Pre-K. Exceptions to the cut-off date can be made when there are clear educational reasons.
 To support an exception, reports from the child’s previous school will normally be required.